 Tanzania Animals - Facts, Where, What, Kinds and More

-Listed below is a comprehensive list of Tanzania animals.
+Listed below is a comprehensive list of animals in Tanzania.
 Tanzania now has a total of 209 critters under our watchful eye, and we’re adding more all the time!

 Tanzania is a country located in the eastern part of the continent of Africa.
 Enclosed by the Indian Ocean, Uganda and Rwanda form its northern, eastern, and western borderline, respectively.
 Forested areas, swamps, grasslands, and wetlands make up the Tanzanian terrain.
 The climate changes significantly between the plains and the mountains, from hot to moderate and temperate.
 With Mount Kilimanjaro and Lake Tanganyika as its two most prominent landmarks, Tanzania is a natural wonder of the world.